nathan-boyd/engineering_blog/content/posts/2022-04-04-big-o-examples.md

 ### O(n log n) - Log Linear

 The best way to understand log-linear complexity is to think of it as linear complexity multiplied by logarithmic.
-Most of the common sorting algorithims have log-linear complexity.
+Most of the common sorting algorithms have log-linear complexity.

-- Merge Sort
+- merge sort
-- Heap Sort
+- heapj sort
-- Quick Sort
+- quick sort

 Here we have a quick sort implementation that iterates over all values of the array of n length and the values are continually halved.